dmessier7/Physics-Database/README.md

 ## Objective:
 An interface for use by the lab techs and lab assistants to keep track of inventory, see the items required for lab set ups, and help ensure there's enough of what's need for set ups.
 At first this will be localized to one computer, but hopefully eventually we can connect it to the lab's cloud file storage to allow multiple computers to use and edit the system.

-The progam will be written in python, using the sqlite library to create, manage, and pull from the database(s).
+The progam will be written in python, using the SQLite3 library to create, manage, and pull from the database(s).
+This means managing the databases is done by writing python functions which executes SQL commands.
 What will be used for the GUI isn't super concrete.
 Right now I'm using PyQt5 which isn't amazing, so something else might work better. tKinter wasn't used because of limitations on the placement and style.

 ## Funcationality Requirements:
 My idea for the GUI is a window with the main menu on the side at all times taking up ~1/4 of the window, and a space for tabs taking up the other 3/4 of window.
 Tabs are similar to tabs on an internet browser.
+Some Notes
+* Classes (e.g PHYS 250, PHYS 220), Lab (Free Fall, Vector Forces), Items (Oscilloscope, Ruler).
+* Locations are 6 strings are follow a hierarchy completely up to the people using the program.
+We'll need to write down some guidelines.
+* I hope that eventually we can incorporate a calendar interface to organize labs

 Main Menu:
 Top
 * Lab List
 * Item List
+* Location List
 * Quick Search

 Bottom